What Sedation Is Used In Dentistry?

 For some people, the prospect of undergoing any dental procedure is extremely stressful.
-Fear can cause these individuals to put off much needed dental work.
+Fear can cause these individuals to put off much-needed dental work.
 As a result, minor health issues can become major problems.
-For these patients, at Dental Partners of Boston we provide three sedation options that will help provide the sense of calm they need in order to take care of their dental needs.
-These sedation options include oral sedation, IV sedation and general anaesthesia.
+For these patients, we provide three sedation options—oral sedation, IV sedation, and general anesthesia.
+These options provide a sense of calm for the patient so that we can take care of their dental needs.

 Why Choose Us